nebius/pysdk/README.md

 ##### Parse errors

 Sometimes things go wrong.
 There are many exceptions a request can raise, but some of them are created on a server.
-These exceptions will derive from `nebius.aio.service_error.RequestError`.
+These exceptions will derive from [`nebius.aio.service_error.RequestError`¹](https://nebius.github.io/pysdk/nebius.aio.service_error.RequestError.html).
 This error will contain request status and additional information from the server, if there was any.

-You can just print the RequestError to see all the info in readable format, or you can parse `nebius.aio.service_error.RequestStatusExtended` located in `caught_error.status`, which will contain all the information in structured form.
+You can just print the RequestError to see all the info in readable format, or you can parse [`nebius.aio.service_error.RequestStatusExtended`¹](https://nebius.github.io/pysdk/nebius.aio.service_error.RequestStatusExtended.html) located in `caught_error.status`, which will contain all the information in structured form.

 ```python
 from nebius.aio.service_error import RequestError